xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 ## Emails Settings

-> In version **7.5.0+**, Katalon Studio Enterprise users can send report emails of Test Suite Collection execution.
+> In version **7.5.0+**, Katalon Studio Enterprise users can send email reports of Test Suite Collection execution.

-To receive summary reports via email after the execution of **Test Suite** or **Test Suite Collection**, you need to configure global settings of email in **Project/Settings/Email**.
+To receive summary reports via email after the execution of **Test Suite** or **Test Suite Collection**, you need to configure global email settings in **Project/Settings/Email**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/emails-settings/new-ui.png">

-By default, Katalon Studio is configured to send all report emails for Test Suite executions, including Test Suites in a Test Suite Collection.
+By default, Katalon Studio is configured to send all email reports for Test Suite executions, including Test Suites in a Test Suite Collection.

-As an exclusive feature for Katalon Studio Enterprise, users are given an option to receive report emails for Test Suite Collections' executions and skipping a single email for each Test Suite stored in that Collection.
+As an exclusive feature for Katalon Studio Enterprise, users are given an option to receive email reports for Test Suite Collections' executions and skipping a single email for each Test Suite stored in that Collection.
 This feature is proved useful for those who execute Test Suite Collections containing a significant number of Test Suites.
 In that case, they can check **Skip sending email report for individual Test Suites in the Test Suite Collection** to keep their mailbox tidy.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/emails-settings/options.png" width="" height="">